 Package Markings: Single Edge Contact Cartridge(S.E.C.C.) and Single Edge Contact Cartridge 2(S.E.C.C.2)

-The Pentium III processor's S.E.C.C. and S.E.C.C.2 cartridges have laser etched markings that indicate the processor's core speed, L2 cache size, S-spec number, serialization code, and country of origin.
+The Intel Pentium III Processor's S.E.C.C. and S.E.C.C.2 cartridges have laser etched markings that indicate the processor's core speed, L2 cache size, S-spec number, serialization code, and country of origin.
 The markings are located on top of the cartridge.
 Refer to the Specification Update for more details.